tuliopaim/TradingChat/README.md

 Back in the WebApp project, there is a background service consuming this queue, and sending the response message to `ChatHub`, where it will be broadcasted to all the users connected to that chat.

+In the first execution of the WebApp, the Bot user will be created.

 ## Architecture